fpereiro/proof/notes.md

 inst:   əə; D A D D C R D A A ; D A A D D C C R D A :: : D A D : 0 : D C D A A ...
 ```

+Reconstruction of the UTM:

+- To set up the UTM to run/interpret a machine M:
+   - Put two schwas.
+   - For each of the configurations of M, encode them, prepend them with a semicolon, and write them on F-squares.
+   - Put a double colon afterwards, on an F-square, to mark the end of the encoded M configurations.

+- What the UTM does when interpreting the machine:
+   - Writes complete configurations of M and, sometimes, 0s or 1s; each of them is prepended by a colon.

+- How to encode the configuration of a machine?
+   1. **Configuration number**: Each configuration has a number (the number in which it is presented; this, interestingly enough, means that while you can change the order of the configurations without altering the machine's logic, the references between configurations also have to be updated), starting with 1.
+Encode it by writing a `D`, followed by a number of `A`s that is equivalent to the configuration's number.
+   2. **Symbol number**: each case of the configuration corresponds to a symbol.
+This symbol needs to be mapped to a number (also interestingly enough: a particular symbol can be replaced by other, as long as the entire machine is updated to reflect this; the only symbols that cannot be substituted by others are 0 and 1, because those are the ones expected to be outputted).

+- Going from the skeleton tables to strict configurations.